The madness begins

 “Bubba’s” privilege had successfully impeded the progress of my daughter’s treatment.
 All the disturbance he created prevented the head staff nurse from starting an IV for my severely dehydrated child.
 She left to contend with security and soothing an irate father.
 I could not believe his arrogance.
 I understand the concern that a father has for his child, believe me I do.
 After all, I was there for the same reason.

-- The confidence and entitlement “Bubba learned as a child has permeated all aspects of his existence, thus giving him the unmitigated gall to act accordingly during his emergency.
+- The confidence and entitlement “Bubba learned as a child has permeated all aspects of his existence, thus giving him the unmitigated gall to act so during his emergency.

 - The vehement declaration of his rights convinced all the non-white female hospital staff, that attending to his demands outweighed their procedural training and good judgment.